 So, by eating antidepressants one goal is to get more of BDNF.
 Now here comes the good part: physical exercise does the same thing in our brain which is usually not discussed as much because there’s no money involved and physical exercise benefits everyone (disclaimer: medications are not bad and are making a positive difference.
 But it should be more commonly known that exercising has a great impact on our mental health as well).

-And the wonderful thing with focusing your energy on working out?
+The wonderful thing with focusing your energy on working out and making it a Keystone habit?
 The Snowball effect.
 If you put all your focus in getting your training routine done, let’s say three times a week, it will start influencing what you want to eat, you’ll feel more energetic which will give you a boost at work, home or at school, your sleep will improve… the list goes on.

-Making working out a key-stone habit will benefit other parts in your life as well.
+Making working out a Keystone habit will benefit other parts in your life as well.
 You’ll start feeling better about yourself as you can run longer, lift more weights and hopefully start to see another version of you in the mirror.
-The key is making working out a habit, which might be easier said than done, but it is essential to understand that anyone can achieve this.
+The goal is making working out a Keystone habit, which might be easier said than done, but it is essential to understand that anyone can achieve this.

 One great obstacle that seems to plague everyone is time.
 Let’s have a brief look at that issue.